UI customization guide

 .
 See canned responses for further details. -

-com.unblu.ui.usermenu.showChangeLanguage allows agents to change the language of the Agent Desk.
+com.unblu.ui.usermenu.showChangeLanguage lets agents change the language of the Agent Desk UI.
 The languages available are those listed in com.unblu.text.supportedLanguages.

 -